 But what’s the deal with their mattress?
 Is it worthy of all the internet buzz surrounding this brand and its products?
 In this Casper mattress review, we’ll check out their flagship mattress model that launched the now-famous brand back in 2014.

-Always innovating, Casper has had a few updates since then (including a brand new cover and new layer of breathable foam in 2020), and we’ll break them all down and what they mean for you, the sleeper.
+Casper is always innovating, and they have had a few updates since then (including a brand new cover and new layer of breathable foam in 2020), and we’ll break them all down and what they mean for you, the sleeper.
 Does it sleep cool?
 Can couples share it easily?

 Stay tuned, as we go through the details.
 Or skip to the bottom to see how it scores in individual categories.

 Who Do We Think Matches With Casper?

-- Versatility Fans – If you’re in a couple and your partner has a different body type (80% of couples are in this boat) or you’re a person who switches positions a lot, you might like how versatile Casper is.
+- Versatility Fans – If you’re in a couple and your partner has a different body type (80% of couples are in this boat) or you’re a person who switches positions a lot, you might like how versatile Casper mattress is.
 They’ve built this bed to work with multiple shapes in different positions by strategically layering their foam.

 - Spine Alignment Seekers – Having problems sleeping in a neutral position?
 Zoning in Casper may help you out.
 Firmer foam in the center of the bed helps hold your hips in line, which can be a struggle, especially for stomach sleepers.

-- Hot Sleepers – If you’ve shied away from foam beds in the past because of heat retention concerns, you have little to worry about with Casper.
+- Hot Sleepers – If you’ve shied away from foam beds in the past because of heat retention concerns, you have little to worry about with Casper mattress.

 Possible Casper Complaints: